Berlin attack suspect emerged from jail with 'totally different mentality'

-OUESLATIA, Tunisia/BERLIN/ROME (Reuters) - In his impoverished Tunisian hometown, Anis Amri drank alcohol and never prayed, his brothers say.
+OUESLATIA, Tunisia/BERLIN/ROME, Dec 22 (Reuters) - In his impoverished Tunisian hometown, Anis Amri drank alcohol and never prayed, his brothers say.
 Then after joining the wave of migrants crossing the Mediterranean, he ended up in an Italian jail, only to emerge an utterly changed man.

 "He doesn't represent us or our family," Abdelkader told Sky News Arabia.
 "He went into prison with one mentality and when he came out he had a totally different mentality."